#8 Getting started w/ a fresh T2 install

 4 packages scheduled to build: brotli cyrus-sasl2 openldap php

-As a professional power user, you might realize you don't need some or none of the optional depenencies, and thus cancel the build, and disable dependency resolution and specify only the ones you like to install:
+As a professional power user, you might realize you do not need some or none of the optional dependencies, cancel the build, and disable dependency resolution to specify only the ones you like to install:

-For future releases we not only plan to work in improving the automatically cached dependencies, we also plan to annotate (at least the most important) optoinal dependencies, so future updates of Emerge-Pkg will provide feedback and ask whether to install optional dependencies, too.
+For future releases we not only plan to work on improving the automatically cached dependencies, we also plan to annotate at least the most important optional dependencies, so future updates will more often ask whether to install optional dependencies, too.

-T2 is caching package build times using the Binutils package as time reference.
-If you want the T2 build scripts estimate the time neded to build a package you need to once force re-build binutils to have it's reference time available:
+T2 is caching package build times using the Binutils package as reference time.
+If you want the T2 build system to estimate the time needed to build a package more cosistently, simple once force the re-build of binutils to store it's reference time:

 The Author